 VRS operating expenses include spending related to benefits administration, agency management, and investment department operations (not including external fees).
-Agency expenses in FY21 were \$97 million.
-Expenses increased by \$7.5 million in the five-year period from FY17 to FY21, with an average growth rate of 2.1 percent each year (although they decreased between FY19 and FY20).
+Agency expenses in FY22 were \$105 million.
+Expenses increased \$10.9 million in the five-year period from FY18 to FY22, with an average growth rate of 2.9 percent each year (although they decreased between FY19 and FY20).

-VRS expense increases between FY17 and FY21 were attributable to three primary cost drivers.
-The first driver was higher IT costs.
+VRS expense increases between FY18 and FY22 were attributable to several cost drivers.
+One driver was higher IT costs.
 VRS continues to modernize its IT systems to add new capabilities, such as improving online member services and further strengthening cybersecurity.
 VRS recently migrated away from a legacy mainframe system to a new system and developed a new platform to disburse monthly retiree and beneficiary payments.
-The second cost driver was the expansion of the investment department, including the addition of new staff positions and development of new IT capabilities.
+Another cost driver was the expansion of the investment department, including the addition of new staff positions and development of new IT capabilities.
 This expansion was commensurate with the overall growth of the total fund.
-The third cost driver was implementation of the new hybrid plan.
-VRS added several new staff positions to administer the new plan, made system changes to properly account for the plan, and distributed educational and other materials.
-VRS also incorporated a third-party defined contribution plan administrator to help carry out various plan administrative functions.
-Other factors contributing to the growth in expenses included the implementation of the Line of Duty Act program and expansion of member counseling services to assist members as benefit offerings expanded and increased in complexity.
+Other factors contributing to the growth in expenses included implementation of the hybrid plan, implementation of the Line of Duty Act program, and expansion of member counseling services to assist members as benefit offerings expanded and increased in complexity.

 VRS's administrative costs compare favorably to peer retirement systems.
 The independent benchmarking service that VRS uses, CEM Benchmarking, annually reviews the administration expenses related to its retirement plans and benchmarks them to peers.
 (This comparison excludes investment expenses and costs associated with administering other benefit programs, such as the retiree health insurance credit program.)
-CEM reported that VRS retirement plan administration costs were \$19 to \$33 lower per member than its peer average between FY16 and FY20 (Figure 9).
+CEM reported that VRS retirement plan administration costs were \$20 to \$33 lower per member than its peer average between FY17 and FY21 (Figure 9).
 This difference was estimated to be \$11 million to \$19 million less in administrative expenses per year.
-While its peer average costs increased in FY20, VRS expenses declined because the costs associated with implementing major projects-including the hybrid plan and IT modernization projects-began to wind down.
-More broadly, VRS administration expenses are lower than its peers primarily because it has fewer frontoffice staff and lower IT and other support costs on a per-member basis.
+VRS expenses increased at a slightly faster rate than peer average costs in FY21 as part of a longer term trend toward higher costs resulting from the implementation of major new programs, such as the hybrid retirement program.
+More broadly, however, VRS administration expenses are lower than its peers primarily because it has fewer front-office staff and lower IT and other support costs on a permember basis.